Back to Blog

 Canva Video Free / $13/mo Basic No No Limited Quick branded clips

-DaVinci Resolve Free No No No No Pro-grade editing
+DaVinci Resolve Free No Yes (v18+) No No Pro-grade editing

-Premiere Rush $10/mo Yes No No YouTube, TikTok, IG, FB Mobile + desktop editing
+Premiere Rush $23+/mo (CC) Yes No No YouTube, TikTok, IG, FB Mobile + desktop

 "I just need to add subtitles and trim clips"